Watts-Lab/task-mapping/task-template.md

 # Stimuli
 ## The visual components
 Document or generate the visual stimuli seen by participants when performing this task.
 Provide screenshots or illustrations.

+If no visual components are provided or seem not to be needed describe an interface for executing this task in an online environment with remote participants.

 ## Materials for alternative versions of the experiment
 If the task has multiple versions based on changing stimuli (e.g. the set of eyes in RME), if possible, provide a complete set, or a specification of the rules for generating that set.
 For example, in the RME task, provide all of the eye images, and a table of terms.